-18 U.S. Census Bureau, USA Trade Online.
+29 U.S. Census Bureau, USA Trade Online.
 Extracted using HS code 2716000000.

-URANIUM AND NUCLEAR (U.S. Data)
+URANIUM AND NUCLEAR (U.S. data)

 - Canada's enormous reserves of high-grade uranium are a unique asset amongst G7 countries. - Canada is the U.S.' #1 foreign supplier of uranium.
-In 2023, Canadian-originating uranium accounted for 27% of uranium purchased by owners and operators of U.S. civilian nuclear power reactors. - Canada's uranium exports mostly go to Illinois (57.8%) and New Mexico (37.8%)19 for further processing (conversion and enrichment) - ultimately fueling nuclear reactors across the U.S. - All uranium is mined in Saskatchewan.
-Prior to export, some uranium is converted at the Port Hope facility in Ontario, the only uranium conversion facility in Canada and one of two in North America. - With 95% of its uranium needs being met from foreign sources, U.S. power plants will continue buying foreign uranium even if tariffs are imposed.20 The U.S.' main alternatives to Canadian uranium are Kazakhstan, Australia and Russia21. - Tariffs would likely incentivize U.S. domestic uranium mining, however ramping up production would take time; in 2022, the U.S. only accounted for 0.2% of global production.
+In 2023, Canadian-originating uranium accounted for 27% of uranium imported by owners and operators of U.S. civilian nuclear power reactors.30 - Canada's exports of uranium product mostly go to Illinois (65%) and New Mexico (32%)31 for further processing (conversion and enrichment) ultimately fueling nuclear reactors across the U.S. - All uranium is mined in Saskatchewan.
+Prior to export, some uranium is converted at the Port Hope facility in Ontario, the only uranium conversion facility in Canada and one of two in North America. - With 95% of their uranium needs being met from foreign sources, U.S. power plants will continue buying foreign uranium even if tariffs are imposed.32 The U.S.' main alternatives to Canadian uranium are Kazakhstan, Australia and Russia33. - Tariffs would likely incentivize U.S. domestic uranium mining, however ramping up production would take time; in 2022, the U.S. only accounted for 0.2% of global production.34

+30 U.S. EIA, Uranium Annual Marketing Report Table 3.

-19 U.S. Census Bureau, USA Trade Online.
-Extracted using HS codes 261210 and 284410.
-Values vary slightly from Canadian data from Canada's International Merchandise Trade Database.
-20 U.S. EIA, Uranium Annual Marketing Report Table 3.
+31 U.S. Census Bureau, Global Trade Atlas.
+Extracted using HS codes 261210 and 284410, 261210 284410, 284420, 284430.

+32 U.S. EIA, Uranium Annual Marketing Report Table 3.

-21 Uranium Marketing Annual Report - U.S. Energy Information Administration (EIA)
+33 Uranium Marketing Annual Report - U.S. Energy Information Administration (EIA)